 “I’ll have to think up some more life lessons to teach you, Essie.
 Living in this world takes know how and if it’s one thing old Pearl has, it’s know how!”

 “Do you know anything about etiquette Pearl?
-One of the bridge club ladies who was at Mrs. Stone’ house said I could use a few lessons on etiquette.”
+One of the bridge club ladies who was at Mrs. Stones’ house said I could use a few lessons on etiquette.”

 “Boy, Pearl the dog, Pearl the human sure was puffing away on that air cigarette when we left.
 She just doesn’t seem herself.
 Where should we go on our walk?
 How about Mrs. Stones’ house to see if anybody pulled those weeds.’